Ankitmaji1810/Dockerlearning/README.md

 Hi All, this is not my code.
-This is a sample code for docker compose run.
+This is a sample code for a Node application, where react is used as FE and Mongo is used as DB.

+So that you know, I have created the docker file and docker compose file only.

 commands
 check if docker is installed in your system